I often worked with images while preparing a technical article for 2DayGeek.

 How to Apply Effects

 You can apply a variety of effects to an image using ImageMagick.
+Some of them are listed below.

-Run the following command to apply the “charcoal” effect to an image.
+Run the following command to apply the “charcoal” effect to an image:

 $ convert sample.jpg -charcoal 1 sample-charcoal.jpg

-Run the following command to apply the “monochrome” effect to an image.
+Run the following command to apply the “monochrome” effect to an image:

 $ convert sample.jpg -monochrome sample-monochrome.png